zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 In the above, we list all pages by publish date in reverse, then make the title into a hyperlink.
 Start hugo server then navigate to `http://localhost:1313/blog/` and test it out.

-Notice how the first usage of `.Title` is grabbing the title from the list page content file.
+Notice how the first usage of `.Title`, which generates the title `Blogs`, is inferred from the content path of `content/blog` (we will change this behavior in a later section).
 The second usage of `.Title` is inside a `range` statement, so it will grab the title _from each_ page in the list.

 ## Menu